Hey Everyone today we’re talking RV Trailer Tires vs Light Truck Tires For Travel Trailers And Fifth Wheels.

 While your tow vehicle’s tires should be inflated to the tire pressures indicated on the sticker typically found on the driver’s door jamb.

 Under-inflated tires will not only cause excessive heat buildup leading to premature failure but it will also cause uneven tread wear, faster tread wear, poor handling conditions, and increased trailer sway.

 Regularly exceeding the tire speed rating will also lead to premature failure.

-Believe it or not but ST trailer tires are only speed rated to 65 mile an hour.
+Believe it or not but ST trailer tires are only speed rated to 65 miles an hour.